TYPO3 vs WordPress: an honest comparison

 • Teams without dedicated development resources

-TYPO3 is suitable for:
+TYPO3 is a good fit for:

 • Complex data structures (multilingualism, multi-site, granular permissions)